UniCredit CEO fights to keep investor confidence with new plan

 UniCredit said no decision has been taken concerning the Austrian business and there were no concrete numbers on possible layoffs.

-UniCredit compares unfavorably with rival Intesa Sanpaolo, which has a core capital ratio of 13.3 percent.
+UniCredit compares unfavourably with rival Intesa Sanpaolo , which has a core capital ratio of 13.3 percent.
 At 1 billion euros, its first-half earnings were half those of Intesa, even though the latter makes 80 percent of its revenue in Italy, where credit markets are struggling under a mountain of bad loans because of the country’s prolonged recession.

 Intesa shares have risen 42.5 percent in the past year, compared with UniCredit’s 6 pct increase.